MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-Mailflow.md

 ```

 ### -AutoDiscoverTargetMailboxServer
 The AutoDiscoverTargetMailboxServer switch specifies whether to automatically populate a list of target Mailbox servers to which to send a test message.
+You don't need to specify a value with this switch.

 The task queries Active Directory to discover all Mailbox servers and then sends each server a test message.

 When you use this switch, you can't use the CrossPremises, TargetDatabase, TargetEmailAddress or TargetMailboxServer parameters.